isomerpages/csa-csro-licensing/_how-to/Apply for licence/Submit Application.md

 #### Online application
-Application for licence is to be submitted online via GoBusiness Licensing [to hyperlink].
+Application for licence is to be submitted online via <a href="https://licence1.business.gov.sg/feportal/web/frontier/home">GoBusiness Licensing</a>.
 Do note that CorpPass or SingPass credential is required to access the system.
-For more information on CorpPass or SingPass, please visit www.corppass.gov.sg or www.singpass.gov.sg.
+For more information on CorpPass or SingPass, please visit <a href="www.corppass.gov.sg">www.corppass.gov.sg</a> or <a href="www.singpass.gov.sg">www.singpass.gov.sg</a>.

 #### Supporting Documents Required
 Applicant is required to submit the following supporting documents for each licence application via GoBusiness Licensing “Upload Supporting Documents” function (please refer to **step-by-step guide** [to hyperlink] for more details).